-Oxycodone and alcohol are both strong drugs on their own that should be consumed, only with the utmost care and responsibility.
+Oxycodone and alcohol are both strong drugs on their own.
+Each should be consumed only with the utmost care and responsibility.
 Alcohol is the most widely used drug in the United States, with about 70 percent of Americans drinking on at least one occasion in the past year.
-Oxycodone is a highly prevalent prescription pain medication for Americans.
+Oxycodone is a common prescription pain medication for Americans.
 The National Institute on Drug Abuse (NIDA) indicates that about 81 percent of the world’s oxycodone supply is in the United States.

-On their own, both alcohol and oxycodone have the potential for abuse along with a plethora of negative side effects.
-However, when combined (especially in excess), they can create a lethal brew, resulting in impaired judgement, respiratory distress or even death.
+On their own, both alcohol and oxycodone have the potential for abuse along with various negative side effects.
+However, when combined, especially in excess, they can create a dangerous combination, resulting in impaired judgment, respiratory distress or even death.

 What Is Oxycodone?

 A powerful prescription opioid, oxycodone is one of the most frequently prescribed medications in America used to treat moderate to severe pain.
 While it can be very helpful for some patients, the drug does come with significant risks, including side effects ranging from drowsiness and nausea to dry mouth and loss of appetite.